joao-pedro213/coursesbackend/README.md

-# Project Context

-This project is the solution to the first challenge from the Java Ignite course by Rocketseat.
-The main objective of this challenge was to implement a CRUD API using the knowledge acquired after the completion of the first modules.

 # Infrastructure

 To set up the environment, you'll need to create a file named ".env" in the project's root directory.
 Fill this file